dgrothman/theinnerjourney/docs/C1-SafePeople/SafePeople.md

 * People with the ability to accept imperfections in others.
 This refers to the difference between those who love the outside and those who love the inner self.
 * People who are no stranger to pain, yet are recovering.
 Those who have suffered spiritually and emotionally can identify with developmental injuries.
 * People who are aware of their own deficits.
 Those who know their unfinished parts are more likely to be safe with the unfinished parts of others.
 * People who have truth without condemnation.
-It's easier to entrust our weaknesses to those who love us, and who will "(speak) the truth in love" (Ephesians 4:15).
+It's easier to entrust our weaknesses to those who love us, and who will speak the truth in love
 * People who have grace without license.
 Attaching to others who see God's grace as leading to greater responsibility helps us to experience grace appropriately.
 * People who bear good fruit in your life.
 Ask yourself if your relationship with this person has made you more or less loving and responsible.